 Annuity & Other Retirement Taxes in Florida

-Florida does not have a state income tax, which is a major perk for annuity owners and retirees.
-When you begin receiving payments from your annuity, you may be subject to federal taxation on that income, but you will not owe additional state tax.
+Florida doesn’t have a state income tax, which is a major perk for annuity owners and retirees.
+When you receive payments from your annuity, you may be subject to federal taxation on the portion deemed income, but you won’t owe state taxes on it.
+The same is true for social security benefits received.

 Annuity Regulations in Florida

-Florida, like other states, has regulations and suitability standards in place for annuity sales.
+Like other states, Florida has regulations and suitability standards governing annuity sales.

 Are Annuities Protected from Creditors in Florida?

-According to Florida Statute 222.14, proceeds and cash surrender values for annuities and life insurance are exempt from judgement creditors.
-The specific protection is under Title XV Homestead and Exemption, Chapter 222 Method of Setting Apart Homestead and Exemptions.
-It reads:
+Florida law mandates that proceeds and cash surrender values for annuities and life insurance policies are exempt from creditors.
+The specific protection falls under Title XV Homestead and Exemption, Chapter 222 Method of Setting Apart Homestead and Exemptions.

 What Is the Florida Life & Health Insurance Guaranty Association?

-The Florida Life & Health Insurance Guaranty Association was created in 1979 to protect Florida residents if their insurance company fails to cover claims.
-The state guaranty association currently protects eligible annuity contracts up to $250,000 per owner.
+The Florida Life and Health Insurance Guaranty Association protects Florida residents in the event an insurance company fails to cover claims.
+The state guaranty association covers eligible annuity contracts up to $250,000 per owner.
+For annuitized contracts, the maximum guarantee is $300,000.
+To be eligible for coverage, you must be a valid Florida resident on the date the insurer is declared insolvent.

-For example, if you own two annuities with the same company — one worth $200,000 and one worth $150,000 — the association may cover up to the $250,000 limit.
+If you own two annuities with the same company — one worth $200,000 and one worth $150,000 — the state guaranty association may cover up to the $250,000 limit.
 You could then submit a claim for the remaining $100,000 against the estate of the insolvent company.

-If you own a variable annuity, the Florida Life & Health Insurance Guaranty Association will cover only the portion of the annuity that is guaranteed by the insurer, or the fixed interest accounts.
-The guaranty association will not cover underlying investment portfolio options that are not guaranteed by the insurer.
+Incidentally, if you own a variable annuity, the Florida Life and Health Insurance Guaranty Association covers only the portion of the annuity guaranteed by the insurer or the fixed interest accounts.
+The guaranty association won’t cover underlying investment portfolio options that aren’t guaranteed by the insurer.

 Other Resources for Florida Annuity Buyers

-Florida has regulatory authorities and departments that provide structure and support for residents.
-We’ve compiled a list of resources that provide direction and assistance with financial products, service companies, financial institutions and collection agencies.
+Florida has regulatory authorities that provide support for state residents.
+Here is a list of resources that provide direction and assistance with financial products, service companies, financial institutions and collection agencies.

 - Florida Department of Financial Services – Division of Consumer Services